Graham v. Connor Case Brief

 Issue

-Whether a claim that law enforcement officers used excessive force during an arrest, investigatory stop, or other seizure is properly analyzed under the Fourth Amendment’s objective reasonableness standard rather than under substantive due process.
+What constitutional standard governs a free citizen’s claim that law enforcement officers used excessive force in the course of an arrest, investigatory stop, or other seizure: the Fourth Amendment’s objective reasonableness standard, or the Fourteenth Amendment’s substantive due process standard?

 Rule

-All claims that law enforcement officers used excessive force in the course of an arrest, investigatory stop, or other seizure must be analyzed under the Fourth Amendment’s objective reasonableness standard.
-The inquiry balances the nature and quality of the intrusion on the individual’s Fourth Amendment interests against the countervailing governmental interests, judged from the perspective of a reasonable officer on the scene and not with the benefit of 20/20 hindsight.
-Proper application requires careful attention to the facts and circumstances of each case, including: (1) the severity of the crime at issue; (2) whether the suspect poses an immediate threat to the safety of officers or others; and (3) whether the suspect is actively resisting arrest or attempting to evade arrest by flight.
-The officer’s underlying intent or motivation is irrelevant; objectively reasonable force does not become unconstitutional because of ill will, and objectively unreasonable force is not excused by good intentions.
+All claims that law enforcement officers have used excessive force in the course of an arrest, investigatory stop, or other "seizure" of a free citizen must be analyzed under the Fourth Amendment’s "objective reasonableness" standard, rather than under a substantive due process approach.
+The reasonableness inquiry is fact-specific and must be judged from the perspective of a reasonable officer on the scene, not with the benefit of 20/20 hindsight, and with allowance for the fact that officers often make split-second decisions in tense, uncertain, and rapidly evolving situations.
+Key considerations include: (1) the severity of the crime at issue, (2) whether the suspect poses an immediate threat to the safety of the officers or others, and (3) whether the suspect is actively resisting arrest or attempting to evade arrest by flight.
+The officer’s subjective intent or motivation is irrelevant.

 Holding